ashadrahman/TechnicalChallenge_Unbabel/Non-Functional Testing/Automation/README.md

 12. The AnnotationTest.java file will open in the right window of eclipse.

-13. Edit line 21 of the code by replacing "F:\\Sanjay\\Selenium\\SeleniumFile\\chromedriver.exe" with the location of your locally placed chromedriver ("C:\\chromedriver.exe")
+13. Edit line 21 of the code by replacing "F:\\Sanjay\\Selenium\\SeleniumFile\\chromedriver.exe" with the path of your locally placed chromedriver ("C:\\chromedriver.exe")
     So, line 21 should now look like this:  System.setProperty("webdriver.chrome.driver","C:\\chromedriver.exe");
+    Note: Remember to give double back-slash in the path.

 14. On the top tools bar, click on Run button(green button)->click Run As-> click TestNG Test -> Click OK on the Save and Launch dialogue box